commentChatting in FictionLab

 Chat Response Settings

 • Stream Text Response - Enables a typing animation where the generated text is shown to the user in real time.
 With this setting enabled, the response will only appear when the response is completed.
-Stream Text Response doesn't work for iOS devices at this time.

 • Show Response Suggestions - Enables or disables the two pre-generated choices after receiving a response from the bot.